AgentMC/Sao19/Translate/En/Part3.md

 To that whisper, she blinked several times, surprised.

 "Well ... why ...?
 You don’t dislike Renri-sama, it seems to me you like him?
-And you are together for quite some time....... "
+And you are together for quite some time......."

 As she heard this direct question, Tiese’s face grew even darker and a sad expression appeared on it that was unimpeachably unthinkable to this energetic girl.